Fisnik Papuçi: Club career

 Born in Peć (Pejë), Socialist Autonomous Province of Kosovo, SR Serbia, SFR Yugoslavia (modern Kosovo), Papuçi played as defender for KF Elbasani in the Albanian Superliga and FK Jedinstvo Bijelo Polje in the Montenegrin First League.
-In Kosovo he played with his home-town club KF Besa Pejë and also with KF Vëllaznimi and KF Hysi.
+In Kosovo he played with his home-town club SC Besa Pejë and also with KF Vëllaznimi and KF Hysi.

 In July 2017 he joined Gjilani.

 International career

 He was part of the Kosovo national football team in 2007 and 2010.